Udupi Sri Krishna Matha: Krishna Matha

 The expenses of Udupi Krishna Matha are borne by the voluntary contributions of the devotees and by the Ashta Mathas that manage the Krishna Matha.
 The contribution may be in cash or kind.
 The Krishna Matha, which owned large tracts of land, lost it all in 1975 due to the enactment of the Land Reforms Act 1975 by the Government of Karnataka.

 The Pauli of Krishna Matha was renovated and the Brahmakalashotsava ceremony was held on 18 May 2017.

+Daily Poojas (Pujas) performed at Shri Krishna Mutt,Udipi

+Various Daily Pujas performed in the sacred presence of Lord Sri Krishna.Timings of all pooje and seva's are approximate and may vary.